 - No matter how good your phone’s photos are, a good quality DSLR will always be better.
 I’ve been shooting with the same Canon 5D MKII DSLR for over ten years and it still takes amazing photos that are sharper and more vibrant than my brand new iPhone 11.

 - Lenses, lenses, lenses!
 With a smartphone you’re pretty much stuck with whatever the built-in camera comes with.
-Usually that camera works great within certain parameters but if you zoom in too far, it’s nothing but grain (even with advancements like the three-lenses built into the iPhone 11).
+Usually that camera works great within certain parameters but if you zoom in too far, it’s nothing but grain (even with advancements like the three-lenses now built into the iPhone 11 and beyond).
 Using a DSLR or mirrorless camera with interchangeable lenses is life-changing.
 From ultra-wide to ultra-zoom to macro, you can choose lenses that fit your needs.
 And, over time, you can build up a library of lenses to fit every need you may have.

 - Your phone is always doing double duty.
 Think about how many things you’ll use your phone for on a road trip.
 It’s your GPS, your file manager, your to-do list, your social media machine, your stereo…and your camera.
 If you don’t want to miss a shot, having a tool that’s not being used something else is a must.